 Hallmark #6: Provide Support and Professional Development

 Use data to target staff support and resources.
-Both teachers and leaders should continually strengthen their data practice and data-driven instruction.
-Leaders support teachers in learning how to use data to make instructional decisions and engaging other stakeholders in data-driven best practices.
-They select and schedule professional development topics strategically and participate alongside teachers.
+Both teachers and leaders should continuously strengthen their data practice and data-driven instruction.
+Leaders support teachers in learning how to use data by selecting and scheduling professional development topics strategically and participating alongside teachers.